D. Geraldine “Gerry” Jenny, 99, of Southbury, CT, passed away January 6, 2020, with her family by her side after a very brief and sudden illness.

 Arrangements have been made by Munson-Lovetere Funeral Home in Woodbury, CT.
 Memorial Mass will be held on Saturday, February 15, 2020, 11:00 am at St. Teresa’s Church, 146 Main Street S, Woodbury, CT with a reception to following in the Church Hall.
 Burial will be on Monday, February 17, 2020 at the Massachusetts National Cemetery in Bourne, MA next to her husband (time to be determined and will be announced at the Memorial Mass).
 In lieu of flowers people can make donations to The Wounded Warrior Project in honor of her brother, Ernest M. Van Daalen, whom the family lost during WWII.
 To leave an online condolence for the family please visit www.munsonloveterefuneralhome.com

-To send flowers to D. Geraldine "Gerry" Jenny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of D. Geraldine "Gerry" Jenny, please visit our floral store.